Wednesday, July 30, 2014

 The mayor comes for the Christmas apéritif.
 The caretaker is to his right.
 Members of his team surround them.

-in which he tells the residents what City Hall
+to tell residents what City Hall

 The caretaker takes groceries up five flights of stairs for the elderly residents when the elevator is stalled and the muscular young men hired to help at certain hours are not present.

-When a person in the neighboring building committed suicide by throwing himself out of a window in sight of some of the residents, she had City Hall send two psychiatrists to meet with elderly residents.
+When a person in the neighboring building committed suicide by throwing himself out of a window in sight of some of the residents, she had City Hall send two psychiatrists to meet with them.
 She thought particularly of Vietnamese and Cambodian refugees, for whom the tragedy might evoke terrible memories.
 For those who did not speak French well, the psychiatrists proposed interpreters.

 "The residents are like my family,"